vaiomike/Nordson-EFD-Cartridge-Holder/README.md

 These also work for the Nordson EFD Ratio-Pak cartridges, which are single cartridges that get snapped together to make a 2-part cartridge.
 They are designed for the 75 ml (part #7661540), 150 ml (part #7364433), 300 ml (part #7660650), and 750 ml (part #7661410).

 These were designed to facilitate filling 2-part silicones manually, and used for injection molding soft robotic parts.
-See Bell et.al.
+Manuscript in review: Bell et.al.
 "Injection Molding Soft Actuators", 2021. https://www.micro.seas.harvard.edu/publications